SharePoint generally is a great framework for building enterprise apps

 SharePoint developers (SharePoint farm solutions developers) have been leveraging successfully of these resources to build enterprise systems for many years.
-This has had sometimes not so good results due to the fact that these solutions can sometimes affect the whole SharePoint server farm in a way that is detrimental to anything else running on that server farm.
+This has had sometimes not so good results.
+Simply, due to the fact that these solutions can sometimes affect the whole SharePoint server farm.
+And, in a way that is detrimental to anything else running on that server farm.

 The solution for this as suggested by Microsoft with the introduction of the app model is to make more use of the “platform” personality of SharePoint.
-This allows effectively to write code that does not run within the same process as SharePoint code does and helps to avoid (most of the times at least) the common pitfalls of SharePoint farm solutions.
+This allows effectively to write code that does not run within the same process as SharePoint code does.
+As well, it helps to avoid (most of the times at least) the common pitfalls of SharePoint farm solutions.

 What resources SharePoint can offer: